loighic/FOL/CR_FOL_03b--at-home.md

 21.2 S <-> Q, ~(S v T) :|-: ~Q
 ~~~

+---

+For the proofs in FOL, use A for the universal quantifier (&forall;) and E for the existential quantifier (&exist;).

+---

 ~~~{.ProofChecker .ForallxQLPlus options="fonts tabindent render" guides="fitch" points="20" late-credit="15"}
 21.3 Ax(Fx -> Gx), AxFx :|-: AxGx